rust-book-pt-br/rust-book-pt-br/src-pt-br/ch17-02-concurrency-with-async.md

 </Listing>

-Esta versão atualizada é executada até que _ambos_ os loops terminem:
+Esta versão atualizada roda até que _ambos_ os loops terminem:

 <!-- Not extracting output because changes to this output aren't significant;
 the changes are likely to be due to the threads running differently rather than